-Full-time students complete the online business administration degree with a concentration in hospitality and tourism management in four years.
-RMU delivers all of the program's coursework asynchronously.
+Full–time students complete the online business administration degree with a concentration in hospitality and tourism management in four years.
+RMU delivers all the program’s coursework asynchronously.
 The university also offers a 4+1 integrated degree in which learners earn their master of business administration in one additional year of coursework.

 23. Charleston Southern University

 Affiliated with the South Carolina Baptist Convention, Charleston Southern opened its doors in 1964.
 Aiming to promote academic excellence in a Christian environment,

 Charleston Southern offers more than 60 undergraduate and graduate programs at its campus in Charleston, South Carolina and online.

 The online bachelor’s degree in hospitality management includes 125 credits.
 Students complete 47 credits of liberal arts core classes with 51 credits of major coursework.
 Classes in the hospitality and tourism management curriculum include principles of accounting, economics, and management.
 Students also study business law, statistics, marketing, and business policy while exploring the fundamentals of the hospitality industry.
 CSU delivers online coursework asynchronously and without on–campus requirements.

 Students also complete a case study course in hospitality and tourism to explore current issues and trends in the industry.
 All applicants submit transcripts and ACT or SAT scores for consideration.
 Students 21 years of age or older do not need to submit standardized test scores.